About the group

 Contact the DDPG

-For general enquiries please contact the policy team.
+For general enquiries please contact Alessandro at the RSB policy team.

 Research Fortnight article written by David Phillips: Big pharma is broken, how can we fix it?